mnw2132/p8105_final/Mary_analysis.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ##    5107   49532   92434  273104  234663 2736074       2

-Considering that all other variables but the intercept are weak, there does not appear to be an association between lyme rate and area variables (shape area, shape length, and calculated square miles).

 ### Trying the relationship between lyme_count and area variables, including human population density in 2020

 ``` r